1.3.5

 Corporations

-Corporations can have access to the government and so have significant influence.
+Corporations can have access to the government and therefore can have significant influence over policy-making.

 Corporate political influence